-Beeswax is an amazing byproduct that comes from our little friends, the honey bees.
+Beeswax is an amazing byproduct that comes from our little friends, the bees.

 There are many different uses for beeswax, and there is always a demand for natural products.
-Beeswax is an amazing product as it is used for so many different purposes.
+Raw beeswax is an amazing product as it is used for so many different purposes.
+You can read all of the BEST ways to use beeswax here.

 Beeswax is used for: